mtw/mtw.github.io/Pelican/content/publications.rst

 .. transition::  - - -

 .. note-warning::
   All papers are copyrighted by the authors.
-Revised versions that appeared in print are copyrighted by the respective publisher.
-Downloadable papers are preprint versions which usually do not correspond exactly to the revised, published versions.
-If you would like to (re-)use all or a portion of any paper in your own work, please contact the authors.
+For papers not available through an open access model, the revised versions that appear in print are copyrighted by the respective publishers.
+Downloadable versions provided here are preprints and may not exactly match the final, published versions.
+If you wish to (re-)use any part of these papers, please contact the publishers directly for permission.